YusraShereen/Chatbot-using-LangChain/README.md

 ## Code

-Please refer to [Code File](Chatbot using LangChain.ipynb) for the above use cases.
+Please refer to [Code File](Chatbot_using_LangChain.ipynb) for the above use cases.

 ## Contributing

 Contributions are welcome!
-Please look at the [Contributions](Contributing.md) CONTRIBUTING.md file for more details.
+Please look at the [Contributions](Contributing.md) for more details.

 ## License